young-chao/e-puck/README.md

 # e-puck
-use wifi to control e-puck and pi-puck image process
+use wifi to control e-puck and pi-puck;
+image process;